Tesla and SpaceX chief Elon Musk wants to be your candyman

 Elon Musk has some sweet news for his fans.

-The billionaire chief executive of SpaceX and Tesla Motors has apparently grown a little bored by plotting the course of our transportation futures and wants to spice things up.
-And what better way to get that than by opening your own candy company?
+The billionaire chief executive of SpaceX and Tesla Motors has apparently grown a little bored plotting the course of our transportation future and wants to spice things up.
+And what better way to do that than by opening his own candy company?

 That's exactly what Musk plans to do, he said in a tweet Saturday.